TheIoTLearningInitiative/Master/Master.md

 ==

 - The Internet Of Things 101
-- Intel Edison
+- Intel® Edison
-- Intel Galileo
+- Intel® Galileo
-- IoT Communications
+- The Internet Of Things Communications